 an issue of something collectible (such as books, prints, or medals) that is advertised to be limited to a relatively small number of copies

-In the beauty and fashion community, limited-edition releases are often hyped releases that are done in collaboration with influencers, celebrities, and other brands, licensing deals with iconic movie and t.v. franchises, or seasonal, themed releases.
+In the beauty and fashion community, limited-edition releases are often hyped releases that are done in collaboration with influencers, celebrities, and other brands.
+Limited edition deals include licensing deals with iconic movie and t.v. franchises, as well as seasonal or themed releases.

 Why Do Brands Release Limited Edition Beauty Products?

-Limited edition beauty products sell themselves due to the scarcity that surrounds the release and the cyclical buying habits that it influences.
+Limited edition beauty products sell themselves due to the scarcity that surrounds the release, as well as the cyclical buying habits that it influences.

-- Limited Edition beauty releases can allow a brand to test a new formula, line, or concept.
-There is less risk involved if the new product fails.
+- Limited Edition beauty releases allow brands to test a new formulas, lines, or concepts.
+There is less risk involved of new products failing if they are designed to only exist for a short period of time.

-The constant churning out of limited-edition beauty releases contributes to negative and potentially toxic mindsets and spending habits.
+The constant churning out of limited-edition beauty releases contributes to negative and potentially toxic mindsets, as well as horrible spending habits.

-- Brands keep releasing the nearly identical products in different packaging
+- Brands keep releasing nearly identical products in different packaging.
+In fact, come brands literally rerelease the same products with different names or packaging.

 - Limited Edition beauty releases encourage excessive impulse spending.
 These products rely on scarcity messaging to build hype.

 - Brands may use false scarcity tactics to convince a consumer they *need* to buy their newest release.
-(Brands indicate a product is sold out, then release more units days later.)
+For example, a brand will claim that a product is ”sold out” but then release more stock a few days or a few weeks later.
+This is impossible.

-- Limited Edition beauty products are often re-released.
-In some cases they are made permanent.
+- Limited Edition beauty products are often re-released a few months later.
+Also, they are made permanent in some cases.

 Top 3 Favorite Limited Edition Beauty Products

 I love a lot of the Limited Edition beauty products that I own.
-I don’t feel the same guilt talking about them on my blog, as YouTubers often proclaim.
-I’ve narrowed down my list of favorites to the below Top 3 Favorites.
+Also, I don’t feel guilty talking about them on my blog.
+Therefore, I narrowed down my list of top three limited edition favorites to the below.

 1 | Anastasia Beverly Hills – Master Palette by Mario

 Is anyone surprised by this?
-Not only is the Master Palette by Mario my all-time favorite palette from Anastasia Beverly Hills, but this grungy neutral palette is STILL my most beloved eyeshadow palette.
+Not only is the Master Palette by Mario my all-time favorite palette from Anastasia Beverly Hills, but this grungy neutral palette is one of my most beloved eyeshadow palettes.

-I’m bitter that this isn’t permanent in the ABH line up.
-I nearly missed out on this bad boy, but thankfully Macy’s beauty department came through for me on this one.
+I’m bitter that this isn’t permanent in the Anastasia Beverly Hills line up.
+Also, I nearly missed out on this bad boy.
+Thankfully, Macy’s beauty department came through for me.
 Check out my Pan That Palette challenge for more on this palette.
+See how I ranked my Anastasia Beverly Hills Palette collection.

 2 | Melt Cosmetics – Gemini Palette

-In the end, I still purchased the Gemini Palette the day that Melt Cosmetics started selling at Sephora.
-Can you tell that I love grungy, neutral eyeshadows?
+That being said, I still purchased the Gemini Palette the day that Melt Cosmetics started selling at Sephora.
+This is a prime example of a limited edition beauty release that was later made permanent.

 3 | MAC x Disney’s Aladdin Collection